elmahio/documentation/docs/cli-overview.md

-  clear       Delete one or more messages from a log dataloader  Load 50 log messages into the specified log deployment  Create a new deployment export      Export log messages from a specified log log         Log a message to the specified log sourcemap   Upload a source map and minified JavaScript
+  clear       Delete one or more messages from a log dataloader  Load 50 log messages into the specified log deployment  Create a new deployment diagnose    Diagnose potential problems with an elmah.io installation export      Export log messages from a specified log log         Log a message to the specified log sourcemap   Upload a source map and minified JavaScript